ifrunistuttgart/symbolic-satellite-aerodynamics/README.md

 body = saero.geometry.shapes.Box(l, w, h, center_of_mass);
 ```

-Alternatively you can simply manually define a satellite geometry by providing panel normals, positions of each panels center of pressure and panel areas:
+Alternatively you can simply manually define a satellite panel proup by providing panel normals, positions of each panels center of pressure and panel areas:

 ```
 % Panel normals (unit vectors)